nyangweso-rodgers/data-analytics/03-with-python/02-machine-learning/03-natural-language-processing/01-sentimental-analysis/Readme.md

 # Sentiment Analysis Using Python

-# Ways to Perform Sentiment Analysis in Python
+# Ways to Perform Sentiment Analysis in Python (Python Libraries for Sentimental Analysis)

 - Pytho offers several ways to perform sentimental analysis:
   1. Using Text Blob